Nilesh-Bhoi23/React-Js/README.md

   <hr>
 2) Props and JSX:-
    Props :- Props(short for "properties") are read-only inputs that are passed to Components.they allow you to pass data and event handlers to Child Components.
    JSX:- JSX is a syntax extension that looks similar to HTML and is used to describe the UI.
-It makes it easier to write and visualize the structure of your components.
+It makes it easier to write and visualize the structure of your components.<br>
 3) Hooks & State in React
   Hooks:- Hooks are special functions that let you "hook into" React's state and lifecycle features from functional components.
   State :- State is an object that determines how a component renders and behaves. it is mutable and can e changed over time .triggering a re-render of the component.